takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.52.02 <br>
+    ・ Fixed a problem in which the force close button was not displayed when the "Fall_Guys_Client.exe" screen was lost or when the Victory screen was transitioned. <br>

   ○ 4.52.01 <br>
     ・ A change has been made to the handling of a very rare counting sound at the beginning of the loading of the first round in custom matches (private lobby). <br>